LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK0XDX-PublishingToAzure.md

 ### Publish Your App from Visual Studio

--  In Visual Studio, run the publish wizard by right-clicking on the project and selecting publish.
+-  In Visual Studio 2022, run the publish wizard by right-clicking on the project name in Solution Explorer and selecting "Publish...".

-- Click on configure to change the settings in your publish profile
+-  Click on "More Actions", then "Edit" to change the settings in your publish profile
 -  Select the Settings page

--  - In the *Databases* section, check the checkbox for your SQL Server connection string and paste the connection string for your Azure SQL Database.
+    -  In the *Databases* section, check the checkbox for your SQL Server connection string name and paste in the connection string for your Azure SQL Database.
+(The one you got from the Azure portal web page.)

-    - Be sure to put the <u>user name and password</u> for your Azure SQL Database in place of your_username and your_password and delete the curly braces.
+    -  Be sure to put the <u>user name and password</u> for your Azure SQL Database into the connection string in place of your_username and your_password and delete the curly braces.

    -  In the *Entity Framework Migrations* section, check the check box for AppDbContext and add the connection string again.

 -  Now you can publish your web app.